orlross/placental_eclock_jal/README.md

 ## Introduction
 This work was realised during a final intership at IAB, Grenoble, under the supervision of Johanna Lepeule, Aurélie Nakamura, Lucile Broseus and François Septier.
+The file main.R is used to run all programs in the right order

 ## Available data